What do the multiple books of life mean to us?

 “I returned to the barrack, broken, despondent, and in incredible physical and emotional pain.
-I was ready to give up.
-I decided that that night I would leave This World.
+I was ready to give up; I decided that that night I would leave This World.
 But in the same barrack was the Chuster Rav.
 He saw how hopeless I was, and he stayed up the entire night giving me chizuk.
-He told me that if I made it through the night, he was giving me a brachah that I would survive, and while Hitler and the Nazis would become a distant memory, I would live a long life and merit to see children, grandchildren, and great-grandchildren, all shomrei Torah u’mitzvos.
+He told me that if I make it through the night, he gives me a brachah that I will survive, and while Hitler and the Nazis will become a distant memory, I will live a long life and merit to see children, grandchildren, and great-grandchildren, all shomrei Torah u’mitzvos.

 “That is why I have merited arichus yamim.”

 The brachah of the Chuster Rav meant the world to him because he had been to Gehinnom and back and seen the Rav’s unconditional emunah and effort to do everything he could to live, not only physically, but spiritually.
 My wife’s grandfather related that one Yom Kippur in the concentration camp, the Chuster Rav found an empty barrack and invited anyone who wanted to join him for Kol Nidrei.
 They obviously didn’t have machzorim and kittels, and they didn’t hold sifrei Torah, but he knew the entire davening by heart and everyone else listened.
 Before he began Kol Nidrei, he told those in attendance that he wanted to say something.